syncfusion-content/maui-docs/MAUI/Kanban-Board/Column.md

 ## Expand/Collapse Column

-Columns can be expanded/collapsed by tapping the toggle button which is placed at top right corner of the Kanban header. [`KanbanColumn.IsExpanded`]() property is used to programmatically expand/collapse the Kanban column.
+Columns can be expanded/collapsed by tapping the toggle button which is placed at top right corner of the Kanban header. [`IsExpanded`]() property of [`KanbanColumn`]() is used to programmatically expand/collapse the Kanban column.
 The following code example describes the above behavior.

 {% tabs %}